G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 Here is an example.
 Let's say you want to create a CDN resource with the following parameters:

 - <span style="color:#FF5913">cdn_example_com</span> — name of the resource that will be displayed in Terraform,
-- <span style="color:#FF5913">сdn.one.com</span> — custom domain of the CDN resource that will be displayed in the file paths and in the control panel,
+- <span style="color:#FF5913">сdn.one.com</span> — custom domain of the CDN resource that will be displayed in the file paths and in the Gcore Customer Portal,
 - <span style="color:#FF5913">example_terraform</span> — name of the origin group that will be displayed in Terraform,
 - <span style="color:#FF5913">HTTPS</span> — protocol that will be used by the CDN to access an origin,
 - <span style="color:#FF5913">cdn.two.com</span> and <span style="color:#FF5913">cdn.three.com</span> — additional custom domains.